yashgo0018/maci-wrapper/README.md

 yarn start
 ```

 Navigate to `http://localhost:3000` to interact with your dApp.
-Modify your app configuration in `packages/nextjs/scaffold.config.ts` as necessary.
+Modify your app configuration in `packages/nextjs/scaffold.config.ts` and `packages/hardhat/constants.ts` as necessary.

+The deployed contracts will be saved to the file `packages/hardhat/contractAddresses.json`, this file is compatible with maci cli.

+The coordinator keys will be stored in the file `packages/hardhat/coordinatorKeyPair.json`.

 ## Usage